Small Business Unemployment Insurance

-Unemployment insurance is designed to protect people who get laid off from their jobs through no fault of their own.
-If that happens, the person can make a claim for unemployment benefits, which is a weekly amount provided by the state based on a fraction of the person’s wages or salary before they lost their job.
+Unemployment insurance is designed to protect employees who get laid off from their jobs through no fault of their own.
+If that happens, the employee can make a claim for unemployment benefits, which is a weekly amount provided by the state based on a fraction of the person's wages or salary before they lost their job.

 How Does Unemployment Insurance Work?

-Generally speaking, to qualify for UI, you must:
+Generally speaking, to qualify for UI, employees must:

 - Be able to work and actively look for work

-- Have earned a minimum level of wages and/or worked for a minimum amount of time during a specific period, called the “base period,” before losing your job
+- Have earned a minimum level of wages and/or worked for a minimum amount of time during a specific period, called the “base period,” before losing their job

 Because UI programs are administered by the states, specific eligibility rules vary considerably across the US.
 For example, some states don't allow part-time workers to receive UI benefits unless they look for full-time work.
 In addition, the base period differs from state to state.

-If you quit your job voluntarily or are fired for willful work-related misconduct, you aren’t eligible for unemployment benefits.
-Depending on the state, other reasons you might be denied unemployment include:
+If an employee quits their job voluntarily or is fired for willful work-related misconduct, they won’t be eligible for unemployment benefits.
+Depending on the state, other reasons an employee might be denied unemployment include:

 - Misconduct unrelated to work

-- Declining your employer’s offer of a suitable job different from the one you are currently doing
+- Declining an employer's offer of a suitable job different from current employment

 - Testing positive for controlled substances

-- Receiving severance pay, which can reduce or eliminate your UI payments
+- Receiving severance pay, which can reduce or eliminate UI payments

 - Earning an income while still filing for unemployment